The SHELDON DNA PROJECT

 Last Updated in May of 2022 we have over 200 members from around the globe.

-Group A: This group consists of the descendants of Godfrey Sheldon of Maine, John Sheldon of Providence, Rhode Island, and Richard SHELDON of New Jersey as well as the Sheldon’s originating in Bakewell, near the hamlet of Sheldon in Derbyshire, England.
+Group A: This group consists of the descendants of Godfrey Sheldon of Maine, John Sheldon of Providence, Rhode Island, and (Richard SHELDON is now Under this group) of New Jersey as well as the Sheldon’s originating in Bakewell, near the hamlet of Sheldon in Derbyshire, England.

 A1: John of Providence, Rhode Island